PrincetonUniversity/SPECFEMPP/docs/index.rst

 .. note::
     While we work towards building this package and making the code/documentation more complete, please refer relevant SPECFEM package documentations for technical details on SPECFEM theory.

-Any contributions to this documentation and package are always welcome.
-Please see :ref:`developer documentation` sections for more details.

 .. raw:: html

    <style>